-The BSC must perform an initial comprehensive assessment for each participant member to give the appropriate behavior support recommendations, taking into consideration the overall array of services received by the participant member.
+The BSC must perform an initial comprehensive assessment for each memberMember to give the appropriate behavior support recommendations, taking into consideration the overall array of services received by the memberMember.
 A comprehensive assessment must be done at least annually and when clinically indicated.